AndrewBennet/automatic-app-landing-page/_pages/presskit.md

 **Twitter**: [@AndrewBennet](https://twitter.com/AndrewBennet)
 **Email**: [feedback@readinglist.app](mailto:feedback@readinglist.app)

-## Version 2.0

-Version 2.0 is Reading List's biggest update yet, released on Wednesday 7th April 2021.
-New features include:

-- **iCloud Sync**
-When enabled, changes made on one device will be propagated to other devices in real-time using iCloud, keeping all devices seamlessly in sync.
-The iCloud sync functionality has been written from scratch to achieve efficient, reliable and high-speed synchronisation.

-- **New Look**
-Reading List has a new app icon, designed by [Michael Flarup](http://flarup.co/).
-The icon combines the checkmark motif typical for progress tracking with a book image, to produce a smart and eye-catching icon.
-The app has also had a UI refresh, with many of the screens being redesigned.

-- **Customise Appearance**
-Alternative app icons and theme overrides, for more control over how Reading List looks.

-- **Multiple Windows**
-Support for multiple windows on iPadOS, for more powerful library management on iPad.

-- **Improved List Management**
-An improved and redesigned screen for management of custom book lists.

-- **Reading List Pro**
-Introduces a one-time purchase to unlock certain Pro features.
-All functionality prior to v2.0 will remain free, without limits.

-- **And more...**
-Version 2.0 features many improvements and fixes throughout the app.

 ## Features

 - Lookup books by scanning their barcode
 - Find books by searching online
 - Full manual metadata control
-- Record start and finish dates for books you've read
+- Record start and finish dates each time you read a book
 - Plan what to read next by ordering your To Read books
 - Create custom lists of books
 - Record current page number and see progress visually
 - Add rating and notes to your books
 - Export / import your data to / from CSV for full control
 - Nightly iCloud backup to keep your data safe
-- Realtime iCloud sync across different devices (requires Pro)
+- Realtime iCloud sync across different devices
 - Conveneient swipe actions and shortcuts, for fast management of your books
-- Supports widgets, to show your books on your homescreen
+- Supports widgets, to show your books on your homescreen and lockscreen

 ## Loved by Users

 Reading List has been exceptionally well received by its users.
-It is the highest-rated reading tracking app in the App Store, with a 4.8 rating from over 20,000 ratings and reviews.
+It is the highest-rated reading tracking app in the App Store, with a 4.8 rating from over 30,000 ratings and reviews.

 ## Pricing